megavip2012/FORTNITE-BUILDS/README.md

 # Fortnite Builds
-The largest Fortnite Builds Archive maintained by simplyblk.
+The largest Fortnite Builds Archive maintained by megavip2012

+Thanks to simplybk for helping with the design.

 ## Usage & Other information.